goosemo/blog/_posts/0011_using_rst_for_presentations.rst

 docutils hooks that they `mention on their site
 <http://pygments.org/docs/rstdirective/>`_.

-Using that as a stepping stone I added in code, code-block, and source code, directives to use pygments for the code they contained.
-In my presentations though I made sure to only use code-block because this is the directive that rst2pdf is expecting when it goes to format the document.
+Using that as a stepping stone I added in code, code, and source code, directives to use pygments for the code they contained.
+In my presentations though I made sure to only use code because this is the directive that rst2pdf is expecting when it goes to format the document.

 After that my code goes through the ringer as shown in the post_ I gave